Concepts In Wellness

 Wellness Wheel Experience

 In considering your definition of wellness and when you are well enough, here is an exercise I use with clients that have been helpful to them.
-A wellness wheel allows you to identify areas in your life that matters the most while identifying areas of focus for the near future.
-This allows us to “ebb and flow” with our internal dance never in a state of static perfection.
+A wellness wheel allows you to identify areas in your life that matter the most while identifying areas of focus for the near future.
+This allows us to “ebb and flow” with our internal dance, never in a state of static perfection.

 In this exercise, plot the following in your life that matters most: